Wetbikeboy2500/web_content_parser/README.md

 * [Util](#util)

-    This has most of the utilty classes and important enums that work for moving data around.
+    This has most of the utility classes and important enums that work for moving data around.
 It is the core for making sure calls can be made and wrapping responses with easy to integrate classes instead of throwing exceptions.
 Most things are shared between the scraper and parser sections.

     Individual import:
     ```dart